-- 1. From the Windows desktop, right-click the Speakers icon in the notification area, at the far right of the taskbar, and then click Playback devices.
+- From the Windows desktop, right-click the Speakers icon in the taskbar area of the Windows desktop. and then click Playback devices.

-- 2. On the Playback tab, click Speakers.
+- On the Playback tab, click Speakers.

-- 3. Click Set Default, and then click OK.
+- Click Set Default, and then click OK.

 Discovering and connecting to Miracast-compatible wireless displays (select models only)